SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 After completing these steps, you will have logged into SAP Data Intelligence.

-1. Open Chrome and go to the SAP Data Intelligence url you were provided
+1. Open Chrome and go to the SAP Data Intelligence url you were provided.
 <br>![](/exercises/ex1/images/Ex01_Part01_01.png)

-2. Enter 'dat163-1' or 'dat163-2' for Tenant Name depending on your session and click 'Proceed'
+2. Enter 'dat163-1' or 'dat163-2' for Tenant Name depending on your session and click 'Proceed'.
 <br>![](/exercises/ex1/images/Ex01_Part01_02.png)

 Note:
-* the first session, November 17 2021 05:30 AM UTC is using 'dat163-1'
+* the first session, November 17 2021 05:30 AM UTC is using 'dat163-1'.
-* the second session, November 17 2021 10:00 PM UTC is using 'dat163-2'
+* the second session, November 17 2021 10:00 PM UTC is using 'dat163-2'.

-3. Enter the Username that was assigned to you (e.g. 'teched-dat163-##'), for Tenant Name
+3. Enter the Username that was assigned to you (e.g. 'teched-dat163-##'), for Tenant Name.
 <br>![](/exercises/ex1/images/Ex01_Part01_03.png)

 Note:
 * where # is the number assigned to you.
 * If your user number is 01 then your login is 'teched-dat163-01'.

-4. Enter the Password that was assigned to you, for your Password
+4. Enter the Password that was assigned to you, for your Password.
 <br>![](/exercises/ex1/images/Ex01_Part01_03_bis.png)

-5. Click 'Sign In'
+5. Click 'Sign In'.
 <br>![](/exercises/ex1/images/Ex01_Part01_03_ter.png)

 4. You are now signed in the application.